-Nothing is more critical to your home sale than preparing an executing a proper legal agreement between buyer and seller.
-The contract between the buyer and seller outlines the terms of the agreement and should include:
+Nothing is more critical to your home sale than preparing and executing a proper legal agreement between you and the buyer.
+This contract between the buyer and seller outlines the terms of the agreement and should include:

-• Property and its characteristics (type of property: condo, single family home, multi-unit, address, lot size, parking, property identification number, etc.)
+Property and its characteristics – This includes the type of property (condo, single family home, multi-unit) address, lot size, parking, property identification number, etc.

-• Identity of the parties involved (the buyer and seller)
+Identity of the parties involved – This is typically the buyer and seller

-• List of fixtures/personal property included in the purchase price
+List of fixtures/personal property – This outlines what is included in the purchase price

-• Particulars of what type of title clearance the seller is obligated to provide
+Title – The particulars of what type of title clearance the seller is obligated to provide should be documented.

-• Particulars of which party bears the responsibility of paying for closing costs
+Closing costs – It’s important to outline which party bears the responsibility of paying for which closing costs.

-When that first offer comes in you need to be prepared.
-If you can’t provide the buyer with the proper documents or fill out a contract on the spot, the offer may evaporate.
+Before that first offer comes in, be sure you’re prepared.
+If you can’t give the buyer the proper documents or be able to fill out a contract on the spot, your offer could fall through completely.

 Are there closing costs on homes for sale by owner?